 Your internship placement will be facilitated by the Academic Internship Council (AIC), an experienced, non-profit organization that has worked in partnership with Boston University for many years.
 AIC's placement team makes a considerable effort to match each student to an appropriate position and to support students throughout the internship on an individualized basis.
 The steps in the process are as follows:

-- Defining your interests: You will participate in a Career Assessment Interview with an AIC representative, via phone.
+- Defining your interests: You will participate in a Pre-Placement Meeting with an AIC representative, via phone.
 During this conversation, you will discuss your interests, skills, and experience.

 - Finding the right placement: Based on the phone discussion, AIC's application, and your résumé, your AIC representative will conduct a search for relevant internships.
 Here, AIC’s expertise is key: having placed hundreds of students in internships, they have an extensive database of available opportunities and close contacts with many firms and organizations.

 - Interviewing for the job: AIC will report its findings back to you and will forward your résumé to companies that might be interested in hiring you as an intern.
 When a company expresses an interest in your résumé and application, AIC or the company will contact you to schedule an interview.
-The number of interviews each student completes will vary.
 Each student must complete the interview procedure in order to be accepted by an employer for placement.

 - Starting your internship: Once you and a potential employer agree that you’ll be a good fit for their organization, you will then spend your summer gaining valuable experience in your field of interest.